TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.44.md

 ---

-And Jehoshaphat made peace with the king of Israel.
+Jehoshaphat made peace with the king of Israel.